We may get commissions for purchases made through links in this post. For more information go to Disclaimer & Disclosure.

 This tiny rope bridge connects the mainland to a tiny fishing island.
 The bridge is suspended nearly 100 feet above the ocean.
 Beware that once on the island there are no rails to keep kids on the island and it can be quite steep in places.
 My kids loved running across the bridge and had no problem.
 It’s about a 1 mile hike to get down to the bridge.

-5. What to Eat
+5. What to Eat in Ireland with Kids

 There are many amazing restaurants all over Ireland and I haven’t eaten at them all of course…although now I have my next vacation planned…but I’m giving you a small list of some Irish classics that you must try in Ireland!
 The food in Ireland is kid friendly and simple.